-2.4.3 School Safety - Priority Plans
+2.3.3 School Safety - Priority Plans

-- Co-ordinate successful implementation of the Integrated School Safety Strategy with all stakeholders. - > Capacitation of 1200 school safety committee members on their roles and responsibilities. - Monitor the implementation of school safety policy at schools including policy to sensor vendors who sell food to learners in line with the Provincial Integrated School Safety Strategy in 300 schools - 1736 schools with functional School Safety Committees. - Provide 200 schools with drug testing devices and metal detectors
+- Coordinate four (4) Integrated School Safety Meeting as part of the implementation of the Integrated School Safety Strategy. - > Capacity building of school safety committee members on their roles and responsibilities in 600 schools. - ➤ 1 711 schools with functional schools safety committees.
+Monitor the implementation of school safety policy in 300 schools. - > 200 Schools provided with drug testing devices and metal detectors.

-2.5 IN SCHOOL SPORT, MUSIC AND CULTURE
+2.5 SCHOOL SPORT, CULTURE AND MEDIA SERVICES